 Our staff publish in leading international and national academic journals, with leading book publishers, and in diverse creative fora.
 We utilise this expertise to address important societal challenges, through policy focused research, by engaging with government and civil society and by bringing our research to a wider audience through the media.
-Staff in the Faculty have led externally funded research projects for the EU, the Irish Government, the Irish Research Council, NGOs and chartiies.
+Staff in the Faculty are involved in leading externally funded research projects for the EU, the Irish Government, the Irish Research Council, NGOs and the charity sector.
 Finally and crucially our students have access to leading experts in their chosen fields of study, strengthening the teaching and learning experience at DCU.

 This website also provides some preliminary information about our postgraduate research programmes and links to our individual Schools, all of whom have their own postgraduate research pages.
-The Faculty of Humanities & Social Sciences at DCU provides a stimulating research environment for postgraduate scholars at Ph.D and Masters levels, in a wide range of disciplines within the five Schools.
+The Faculty of Humanities & Social Sciences at DCU provides a stimulating research environment for postgraduate scholars at Ph.D and Masters levels, in a wide range of disciplines within the seven Schools.